Send OpenTelemetry trace data to our service.

 Prerequisites

 • A VMware Aria Operations for Applications account (formerly known as Tanzu Observability by Wavefront) account, which gives you access to a cluster.
-If you don’t have a cluster, sign up for a free trial.

 • Clone the OpenTelemetry Examples repository.